universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     role: Assistant Dramaturg
   - name: Maya Carlos Doyle
     role: Assistant Production Manager
     bio: "is a second-year in the College and a possible English/Linguistics double-major.
 She'd like to remind everyone that this is NOT in fact her first Dean's Men show — her UT debut was as an Assistant Scenic Designer in *Love's Labour's Lost*.
-Other (non-Shakespearean) past roles include: Stage Manager on *Marian* (UT Fall 2022); Lighting Designer on *Scientific Method* (UT Spring 2022); Assistant Stage Manager on *Amazons and Their Men* (TAPS Winter 2022); and assorted Assistant-ing in Lights and Production Management throughout the UT 2021–2022 season™."
+Other (non-Shakespearean) past roles include: Stage Manager on *Marian* (UT Fall 2022); Lighting Designer on *Scientific Method* (UT Spring 2022); Assistant Stage Manager on *Amazons and Their Men* (TAPS Winter 2022); Stage Management Collective™ on *The Laramie Project* (UT Winter 2023); and assorted Assistant-ing in Lights and Production Management throughout the UT 2021–2022 season™."
   - name: Maisie Thompson
     role: Assistant Stage Manager
   - name: Chenjia Zhang